gree/unity-webview/README.md

 ### WebGL

-*NOTE: for Unity 2020.1.0f1 or newer, please use `unity-webview-2020` instead of `unity-webview` below.*
+*NOTE: For Unity 2020.1.0f1 or newer, please use `unity-webview-2020` instead of `unity-webview` below.*

 After importing `dist/unity-webview.unitypackage` or `dist/unity-webview.zip`, please copy `WebGLTemplates/Default/TemplateData` from your Unity installation to `Assets/WebGLTemplates/unity-webview`.
 If you utilize Unity 2018.4.13f1 for example,